Mandatory for all travelers wishing to enter Thailand

 Thailand's Major Festivals and When They Happen

 • Chinese New Year (January or February): Celebrated with particular energy in Bangkok's Chinatown and in cities across Thailand with large Chinese communities.
+The exact date changes each year based on the lunar calendar.

 Shoulder Season: The Smart Traveler's Window